 Trail shoes> are for runners who desire better traction and durability for off road runs.
 These shoes tend to be more weather and water resistant.
 They also have a little stiffer construction for better stability on uneven terrain.
 Trail shoes can be neutral, motion control or stability shoes.
 There are trail shoes for men, women and kids.

 Click on the link to see Rogan's Shoes best fit running guide for reference.
 Rogans Shoes Best Fit Running Guide.

 Focus on the ride.
 Once you know the type of shoe you need, whether motion-control or stability, then you need to be sure there is no pinching, or a seam that is pressing against your foot.
 Finally, we recommend people run or walk in the shoe on a clean indoor surface and really focus on the ride, or how the shoe feels from the point when the heel hits the ground to when the toe lifts off the ground.

 Line up the ball.
 When you try your shoe on, the ball of your foot (the widest part) should line up exactly with the widest part of the shoe.
-If that fit is right, everything else should line up--from the toes to the heel.
-As for width, when you're standing in the shoe, your foot should rest gently against the sides of the shoe, rather than jamming up against them or not touching at all.
+If that fit is right, entire foot should line up from the toes to the heel.
+As for width, when you're standing in the shoe, your foot should rest gently against the sides of the shoe, rather than jamming up against the sides or not touching the sides at all.
 Also, be sure your toes aren't being pinched from the side.
 Room in the toe box is essential to a good fitting running shoe.
 Too many people fit their running shoes too SMALL!

 If you have any questions about fit please call us at 1-800-976-4267 and we will gladly assist you with sizing your shoes.
 Thank you.